 Unless somebody in Moody’s invisibility cloak was standing by, and sent a Patronus off to Albus as soon as the kids were through one of the doors and no longer in a position to see it.

 Ought we to be paying a bit more attention to the fact that it was only after the Order nearly lost Arthur Weasley to his stint of guard duty, that Harry was abruptly informed that he was going to be having Occlumency lessons with Snape?
-Had Albus decided that the potential risk was too high, or had a new possibility for working the situation occurred to him when Harry came to report the attack?
-Particularly since he must have seen that shadow of Tom in Harry’s eyes when was given Harry’s story in his office before sending Harry and the Weasleys to #12.
+Had Albus decided that the potential risk was too high, or had a new possibility for working the situation occurred to him when Harry came to report the snake attack?
+Particularly since he must have seen that shadow of Tom in Harry’s eyes when he was given Harry’s story in his office before sending Harry and the Weasleys to #12.
 Even Harry was aware of Tom wanting to bite Albus during that sequence.

 That would have certainly been a reasonable time for Albus to have come up with a Plan B. The Occlumency lessons were proposed barely a scant couple of weeks after that snake attack.
 Before the end of the term break; before Arthur was even released from St Mungo’s.